-Five words; words worth waiting for . . . or searching for, fighting for, or hoping for.
+Five words; words worth waiting for . . . or searching for, fighting for,

 For many years, the words had become a mantra of sorts, my mythos; so to speak.
 Not so much an incantation, but more of a statement, or laundry list, of words I believed in.

 A few years back, in frustration mainly with myself, the word hope lost its power.
 By circumstance or consequence, I lost my ability to communicate authentically.
 My words, my thoughts, my actions and aura, were not connecting, as they should have.
 I didn’t realize this until it was far too late.